 - > Control Panel

-Administrative Tools
+- > Administrative Tools

-ComputerManagement
+- > ComputerManagement

-Device Manager
+- > Device Manager

-View
+- > View

-Devices by connection
+- > Devices by connection

 - Use debugview to monitor the cxfs_client service when it probes the disk devices.
 You should see it successfully probe each of the LUN devices.

-Note: For Windows Vista, Windows Server 2008, and Windows 7: By default, Debug messages are turned off.
-To view Debug messages using debugview, you must enable them in the registry.
-Do the following:
+Note: For Windows Vista and later: By default, debug messages are turned off.
+To view debug messages using debugview, you must enable them in the registry.
+Add the following DWORD to the registry with a value of 0xF: